hpenney2/CatLamp/README.md

 # Getting the bot running
  1. Preferably, but not necessary, be running a Linux system.
  2. Run `python3 -m pip install -r requirements.txt`.
+ 3. (Only if on an Ubuntu server) Run `sudo apt update`, then `sudo apt install libgl1-mesa-glx`.
- 3. Set up a `config.json` file in the repository root with the format below or run `gen_config.py`.
+ 4. Set up a `config.json` file in the repository root with the format below or run `gen_config.py`.
- 4. Start the bot with `python3 CatLampPY.py.`
+ 5. Start the bot with `python3 CatLampPY.py.`

 # `config.json` format (subject to change)
 You can either copy the format below or run the included `gen_config.py` file included (recommended).